theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/parameterization-via-batch-macros.md

 4. Create 2 new [runtime parameters](https://help.theobald-software.com/en/xtract-for-alteryx/odp/edit-runtime-parameters#create-runtime-parameters) of type *String* and name them *p_MATNR_low* and *p_MATNR_high*.
 5. Assign the parameters as [selection filters](https://help.theobald-software.com/en/xtract-for-alteryx/odp/odp-define#selections-and-filters) to the column *MATNR*, so that only materials with numbers between *p_MATNR_low* and *p_MATNR_high* are included in the result data.

-For more detailed information on how to create an ODP extraction, see [Online Help: Define an ODP Extraction](https://help.theobald-software.com/en/xtract-for-alteryx/odp/odp-define).<br>
+For more detailed information on how to create an ODP extraction, see [Documentation: Define an ODP Extraction](https://help.theobald-software.com/en/xtract-for-alteryx/odp/odp-define).<br>

 ### Create a Batch Macro with Control Parameters

-1. Create a new workflow that contains an extraction as described in [Creating an Extraction for a Batch Macro](#creating-an-extraction-for-a-batch-macro).
+1. Create a new workflow that contains an extraction as described in [Creating an Extraction for a Batch Macro](#create-an-extraction-for-a-batch-macro).
 2. To use the workflow as a batch macro, navigate to the *Workflow Configuration* and select **Batch Macro** as the Workflow Type from drop down list.<br>
 ![BatchMacro](../assets/images/xfa/articles/batchmakro.png){:class="img-responsive"}
 3. Save the file.
 Once the workflow is saved as a batch macro each tool in the workflow gets a lightning bolt anchor.
 Only *Interface* Tools can connect to these anchors.